ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Revision History

-Amended August 2014: Revised policy aligns with the Enrollment - Graduate policy, with the approved length of time of the absence changing from one year to three consecutive terms with the allowance of an extension of one semester.
+Amended Fall 2014: Revised policy aligns with the Enrollment - Graduate policy, with the approved length of time of the absence changing from one year to three consecutive terms with the allowance of an extension of one semester.

-Effective August 2012: Establishes a formal leave of absence policy and process for graduate students to take a temporary leave (for personal, family, financial and other compelling reasons.
+Effective Fall 2012: Establishes a formal leave of absence policy and process for graduate students to take a temporary leave (for personal, family, financial and other compelling reasons.
 Students who take an approved leave are not penalized in that the time spent on leave is not counted against time limitations for degree completion.